-Cats can’t tell us when there’s something wrong, so it’s essential to monitor how they behave in case of health problems.
+Cats can’t tell us when there’s something wrong, so it’s essential to monitor how they behave in the event of health problems.
 When it comes to a cat’s eyesight, its physical behavior is often a good indicator that something is wrong.
-If you notice your pet exhibiting the following actions, vision issues might be a cause.
+If you notice your cat exhibiting the following actions, vision issues might be a cause:

 Shock or Startle

 If a cat is easily shocked or startled, it might not see what it is in front of it.
-If you quietly enter a room and your pet doesn’t even know you’re there, it’s probably because it cannot see you.
-This is a sign that the animal is suffering from some kind of deterioration of the eyesight.
+If you quietly enter a room and your cat doesn’t even know you’re there, it’s probably because it cannot see you.
+This is a sign that the cat has deteriorating eyesight.

-A cat that frequently seems hesitant to jump or walk around could be showing signs of eyesight loss.
-This is typically coupled with the animal bumping into things or displaying clumsy tendencies.
+A cat that frequently seems hesitant to jump or walk around could be showing signs of sight loss.
+This is usually coupled with the cat bumping into things or displaying clumsy tendencies.
 A crouched position indicates that the cat is uneasy and wants to stay close to the ground.
 This isn’t normal behavior.

 These signs are particularly alarming in curious or active cats.
-Any sudden or noticeable changes in behavior should be addressed, and their eyesight checked.
+Any sudden or noticeable changes in behavior should be addressed, and its eyesight checked.

-Squinting is a big sign that a cat is either having trouble seeing, or that light rays are causing some kind of pain or discomfort.
-A cat might squint to try and see better, or it might not be able to open its eyes altogether.
+Squinting is a sign that a cat is either having trouble seeing or that light rays are causing discomfort.
+A cat might squint to see better, or it might not be able to open its eyes altogether.
 Trauma or physical injury to the eye are the most likely causes.

 Changes to The Eye

 Discoloration of the eye, excessive wateriness, and discharge signify something physically wrong with your cat’s eyes.
-Physical trauma might be to blame, as well as diseases or infection.
-Never let the eyes get better on their own – they rarely will.
-Instead, seek veterinary advice.
+Physical trauma might be to blame, as well as diseases or infections.
+Never wait for the eyes to get better on their own.

 Are There Glasses for Cats?

-While cats don’t require the same spectacles as humans, cat glasses do exist for moggies who need a helping hand with their eyesight.
-It’s extremely rare to find a cat wearing glasses, and in most cases, glasses are put on them purely for fun.
+Cat glasses do exist for cats with bad eyesight.
+It’s rare to find a cat wearing glasses, and in most cases, glasses are put on cats purely for fun.

-The reality is, though cats suffer from the same eyesight problems as humans, they don’t really need glasses because it is unlikely for them to be near or far-sighted.
+The reality is, though cats experience the same sight problems as humans, they don’t really need glasses because it is unlikely that they’ll be near or far-sighted.

-Cats also do not have the correct nose structure to keep glasses on their faces, especially with flat-faced cat breeds with short noses.
-Glasses won’t impact a cat’s eyesight, and very few cats will be happy to wear them.
+Cats do not have the correct nose structure to keep glasses on their faces, especially with flat-faced cat breeds with short noses.
+Glasses won’t aid a cat’s eyesight, and few cats will be happy to wear them.